 Mt.
 SAC Launches New Paramedic Academy

 Mt.
-San Antonio College is launching a new Paramedic Academy this fall semester with pre-courses beginning in the summer.
+SAC is launching a new Paramedic Academy this fall semester with pre-courses beginning in the summer.

 Because class sizes are kept small to ensure a dynamic learning experience, the first Paramedic Academy is already full.
 Prospective students are welcome to apply now for the second Academy, which will begin with pre-courses in winter intersession 2018.

 “These changes are a testament to our commitment to students.
-Our faculty and staff are constantly assessing our academic programs to ensure our students are the best prepared professionals in the field,” said Jemma Blake-Judd, dean of the division of Technology and Health at Mt.
-San Antonio College.
+Our faculty and staff are constantly assessing our academic programs to ensure our students are the best prepared professionals in the field,” said Jemma Blake-Judd, dean of the division of Technology and Health.